vaibhaviBachu/My_Digital_wellness_Tracker/README.md

 ---

 ##  Introduction
-In the modern digital age, excessive use of digital devices has become a major concern affecting mental health, productivity, and overall well-being.
-Monitoring digital behavior such as screen time, usage patterns, and daily activity trends is essential to maintain a healthy balance between digital and personal life.
+In today’s digitally connected world, excessive screen usage and unstructured digital habits can significantly impact productivity, mental health, and overall well-being.
+Understanding one’s own digital behavior is the first step toward building healthier and more mindful technology usage patterns.

-**My Digital Wellness Tracker** is an interactive **Tableau dashboard** designed to analyze and visualize digital wellness data.
-The project converts raw digital usage data into meaningful insights using data visualization techniques, helping users understand their digital habits and make informed decisions to improve their lifestyle.
+**My Digital Wellness Tracker** is a **self-driven, data visualization project** built using **my own 30 days of personal digital usage data**.
+The objective of this project is to track, analyze, and understand my daily digital behavior by converting raw usage data into meaningful visual insights using **Tableau**.

+This dashboard reflects my real-life digital habits, including daily usage trends and behavioral patterns.
+By analyzing this data, the project helps identify periods of excessive screen time, productivity fluctuations, and opportunities to improve digital wellness.
+The project emphasizes **self-awareness through data analytics** and demonstrates how personal data can be effectively used to drive behavioral change.

 ---